 For those under treatment for various health problems:

-- Jim Cook, as he will be having a stem cell transplant sometime in October.
-Pray for the donor, for the physicians who care for him and for the success of the transplant, and for his family as they walk this journey with him.
+- Jim Cook, transplant is complete, but please continue to pray for the donor, for the physicians who care for him and for the success of the transplant, and for his family as they walk this journey with him.

 - Wally Diboll, Westminster, as he was diagnosed with Lymphoma and undergoes treatments.

 - Rev. Bart Brenner, HR, as he deals with his treatments for prostate cancer.